GAPP Workshop 2024

 • Experience the principal methods by which gross anatomy is taught in most health professional curricula.

-• Study the anatomical structure and function of the thorax and lower extremity through lecture, readings, dissection of a cadaver, and the utilization of models, skeletal materials, and videos.
-Pre-dental students will have the option of studying the face, parotid and temporal regions of the skull instead of the thorax.
+• Study the anatomical structure and function of the thorax and lower extremities through lectures, readings, dissection of a cadaver, and the utilization of models, skeletal materials, and videos.
+Pre-dental students can study the skull’s face, parotid, and temporal regions instead of the thorax.

 • Learn and apply effective and productive study skills and learning methods.
 A brief discussion of learning and teaching styles will be presented.
-This will include discussion of study/learning resources, disarticulated skeletons, flash cards, coloring books, and how to use the textbook and atlases.
+This will include a discussion of study/learning resources, disarticulated skeletons, flashcards, coloring books, and how to use the textbook and atlases.

 • Experience typical oral and written quizzes and written and practical examinations on the subject matter.